titaniumbones/UTSC-map-exercise/INSTRUCTIONS.md

 Push your code to the main branch as usual.
 The state of the main branch on Github at the due date will constitute your submission!

 - Your code should work!
 - Remember: minimum 5 markers, but other layers can also add a **lot** of depth, so consider them seriously.
 - The map should provide **substantive information** on the topic of your essay, not merely pretty illustration
--   the essay should meet the criteria for a B or B+ essay: it should be well-organized; it should make a compelling argument for a coherent thesis; it should display a level of historical understanding appropriate for a mid-level undergraduate course.
+- The essay should meet the criteria for a B or B+ essay: it should be well-organized; it should make a compelling argument for a coherent thesis; it should display a level of historical understanding appropriate for a mid-level undergraduate course.
 - As it stands, there are some minor ugly spots in the CSS for the project.
 You should try to improve these at least a little bit, using [../css/site-styles.css](../css/site-styles.css).

 ## Further brief notes on the code